dm5tt/LD2410S_ReverseEngineering/README.md

 ![Drag Racing](./pics/ld2410s_spi_mosi_rigol_zoom.png)

-This one was rather tricky to capture as my Logic Analyzer was loosing frames because of the bad signal and high frequency.
+This one was rather tricky to capture as my Logic Analyzer was loosing frames because of the high frequency (fmax.
+20MHz).

 According to the datasheet this board is using the "Range FFT data frame".